 Public Utility Commission of Texas' Actions with Respect to Wholesale Pricing and Market Design - The PUCT continues to analyze and implement multiple options for promoting increased reliability in the wholesale electric market, including the adoption of a reliability standard for resource adequacy and market-based mechanisms to achieve this standard.
+The Commission is expected to adopt a reliability standard by the end of 2024.
 During the 88th Regular Session, the Texas Legislature authorized implementation of the Performance Credit Mechanism ("PCM"), which will measure real-time contribution to system reliability and provide compensation for resources to be available, subject to certain "guardrails" such as an absolute annual net cost cap, as part of its adoption of the PUCT Sunset Bill (House Bill 1500).
 The Texas Legislature also directed the PUCT to implement additional market design changes such as the creation of a new ancillary service called Dispatchable Reliability Reserve Service ("DRRS") to further increase ERCOT's capability to manage net load variability and firming requirements for new generation resources which penalize poor performance during periods of low grid reserves.
 The PUCT directed ERCOT to implement DRRS as a standalone product which will delay implementation until 2026 or 2027.

 Through Senate Bill 2627, the Texas Legislature created the Texas Energy Fund, which received voter approval in November 2023, and will provide grants and low-interest loans (3%) to incentivize the development of more dispatchable generation and smaller backup generation in ERCOT.
 The PUCT adopted a rule in March 2024, which establishes the application and participation requirements and the process by which the Texas Energy Fund loan proceeds for dispatchable generation in ERCOT will be distributed.
-The initial window for submitting loan applications will be open from June 1, 2024 to July 27, 2024.
-The PUCT adopted a rule for the completion bonus grant program in April 2024, which provides for opportunities for grants of \$120,000 per MW for dispatchable generation projects interconnected on or after June 1, 2026 but before June 1, 2029, subject to performance requirements.
+The initial window for submitting loan applications was opened on June 1, 2024 and closed on July 27, 2024.
+NRG, through its subsidiaries, has filed for loan proceeds for three separate projects, totaling more than 1,500 MWs of capacity.
+The PUCT also adopted a rule for the completion bonus grant program in April 2024, which provides for opportunities for grants of \$120,000 per MW for dispatchable generation projects interconnected before June 1, 2026, or \$80,000 per MW for dispatchable generation projects interconnected on or after June 1, 2026 but before June 1, 2029, subject to performance requirements.
+Applications for completion bonus grants can be submitted beginning in January 2025.

 Real-time Co-optimization of Energy and Ancillary Services ("RTC") - ERCOT is progressing with a multi-year project to upgrade their systems to co-optimize the dispatch of energy and ancillary services in real-time.
 The RTC project will also replace the Operating Reserve Demand Curve with demand curves for each ancillary service product which will act as the primary scarcity pricing mechanism when energy or ancillary services are in shortage.
-ERCOT anticipates commencing market trials for testing the RTC project in Spring 2026 with production go-live in late 2026.
+ERCOT anticipates commencing market trials for testing the RTC project in Spring 2025 with production go-live in late 2025 or early 2026.